TeresaBozer/TeresaBozer.github.io-reading-notes-/textEditors.md

 - case sensitive
 - no spaces
 - quotes other marks cause problems \ nullifies marks
-- ls -a hidden fiales and directories
+- ls -a hidden files and directories
--